nikhilakki/semverbump/README.md

 [tool.poetry]
 version="0.1.0"
 ```
-_Caveat - version attribute should be at top level key/val_
+_Caveat - version attribute should be at top level in the file._

 ## Install